The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 If you ended the relationship with the narcissist, then you have triggered a massive narcissistic injury by way of rejection and abandonment, two of the narc’s biggest fears.

-If the narcissist was the one to discard you, it’s because eventually you ended up disappointing them.
-They believe they deserve partners who are a 24-7 source of service and supply and you obviously failed them by not being good enough.
+If the narcissist was the one to discard you, it’s because eventually, you ended up disappointing them.
+They believe they deserve a partner who is a 24-7 source of service and supply and you obviously failed them by not being good enough.

 Either way, they’ve justified that you deserve to be punished!